Climate Change effects on Groundwater

 Climate change is a global issue, and it’s happening now.
 The effects of climate change are affecting the environment, and they’re also affecting the water cycle—the way that water moves around and changes state between liquid, solid, and gas.

 Climate change is real.
-It’s happening right now and affecting us in ways many people don’t realize.
+It’s happening now and affecting us in ways many people don’t realize.
 While more studies are being done to discover how climate change will impact groundwater resources, we know enough to understand that it will be a problem for many years.